pivotal-cf/docs-book-antivirus/README.md

 * The content repo is in **pivotal-cf/docs-addon-antivirus**.

-* The production version of this doc is now built as part of the  **pivotal-cf/docs-book-antivirus**.
+* The production version of this doc is now built as part of **pivotal-cf/docs-book-antivirus**.

 * The `master_middleman` folder contains the templates used for publishing.